oschl-git/jecna-wa-certificates/answers/ADFo.md

     **Do nothing.**

-- In Application Builder, You can reference item values stored in session state in regions, computations, processes, validation, and branches?
+- In Application Builder, You can reference item values stored in session state in regions, computations, processes, validation, and branches.
+True or False?

     **True**

-- A list of values (LOV**e**) is a static or dynamic set of values used to display a specific type of page item?
+- A list of values (LOV**e**) is a static or dynamic set of values used to display a specific type of page item.
+True or False?

     **True**

-- In Application Builder, an item is part of an HTML form?
+- In Application Builder, an item is part of an HTML form.
+True or False?

     **True**